learn-co-curriculum/dsc-effect-sizes/README.md

-This shows that on average, men are around 15 centimeters taller.
+This shows that, on average, men are around 15 centimeters taller.
 For some applications, that would be a good way to describe the difference, but there are caveats:

-* Without knowing more about the distributions (like the standard deviations or _spread_ of each distribution) it's hard to interpret whether a difference like 15 cm is a **big difference** or not.
+* Without knowing more about the distributions (like the standard deviations or _spread_ of each distribution), it's hard to interpret whether a difference like 15 cm is a **big difference** or not.

 * The magnitude of the difference depends on the units of measure, making it hard to compare across different studies that may be conducted with different units of measurement.

 There are a number of ways to quantify the difference between distributions.
 A simple option is to express the difference as a percentage of the mean.

 Let's figure out the relative difference in the means of two populations, scaled by the mean of male heights and expressed as a percentage.

 ```python